Lake Superior Community Partnership: Then and Now

 - Focused on community development; recognizing that enduring economic benefit can spring only from a well of true community development and improvement.

-Using these as building blocks, the Partnership envisions a growing, diversified and sustainable regional economy.
-This economic health will stem from the investment we make in our children and youth and the growing economic opportunity that we provide for our businesses and citizens.
-Marquette County and the region will be a rewarding place to work, raise a family and enjoy the unique environment and beauty of Michigan’s Upper Peninsula.
+Using these as building blocks, the Partnership envisioned a growing, diversified and sustainable regional economy and aspired to make Marquette County and the region a rewarding place to work, raise a family and enjoy the unique environment and beauty of Michigan’s Upper Peninsula.

-Funding for the Partnership comes from both the private and public sectors with the non-profit organization being run similarly to a private business rather than a municipality.
-The ongoing partnership between the LSCP and the Marquette County EDC is critical to development efforts and the 1999 merger with the Ishpeming-Negaunee Area Chamber of Commerce boosted membership to just under 1,000 members.
+Funding for the Partnership comes from both the private (80%) and public sectors (20%) with the non-profit organization being run similarly to a private business rather than a municipality.

-The Lake Superior Community Partnership recognizes that county wide collaboration is a necessity for our continued success.
+The Lake Superior Community Partnership recognizes that regional collaboration is a necessity for our continued success.
 Sharing services in order to achieve greater scale and efficiency is essential.
-Improving communications among members and partners is crucial.
-Continuing to promote and connect local goods and services to the local, regional, national, and global markets is vital.
+That is why in 2017, the LSCP signed contracts with the Baraga County EDC and the Dickinson Area EDA to work collaboratively in economic development.